comsystan/comsystanj/description/Description3DVolume.md

 - Reiss et al., Chaos, 2016, DOI 10.1063/1.4966539

 ### 3D Lacunarity
-- This is a direct expansion of the 2D algorithms
+- Direct expansion of the 2D algorithms
 - 8-bit binary or grey image volume
 - The number of boxes with distinct sizes can be set
 - Shows a double logarithmic plot of lacunarities